exasol/s3-document-files-virtual-schema/doc/hands_on/hands_on_parquet.md

 ## What's next

 So now you know everything for creating your first S3 Virtual Schema.
-If you want to do more advanced mappings , check out the [EDML documentation][edml-guide].
-For example, you could change the mapping so that the nested list authors is no longer mapped to a column with JSON string but to a separate table.
+If you want to do more advanced mappings, check out the [EDML documentation][edml-guide].
+For example, you could change the mapping so that the nested list authors are no longer mapped to a column with JSON string but to a separate table.

 [edml-guide]: https://github.com/exasol/virtual-schema-common-document/blob/main/doc/user_guide/edml_user_guide.md